 - A spectrogram is included for each audio file.
 Double click on the photo to enlarge.

 - Included Species: 17-year cicadas: Magicicada Septendecim, Magicicada Septendecula, and Magicicada Cassini

-- Stereo: mid/side decoded to left and right
+- Stereo: Double Mid/Side decoded to Stereo (L/R)

 - 81 sound design clips are delivered at 192 kHz.
 These only include cicadas.